It’s important that we should consider alternatives to single use pads and tampons for the sake of our environment.

 - THINX – Use this link for $10 off your first order.

-- Knix – Use this link for $15 off your first order.
+- Knix – Use code SCHIMIGGY_KNIXLOVE for 10% off all your orders.

 #4 Reusable Tampons